Documentation Index

 Show your current team, rating, rank, and member list.

-Displays your username, team name, category, Glicko-2 rating with uncertainty, matches played, and team members with roles.
+Displays your username, team name, category, Elo rating, matches played, and team members with roles.

 | Option | Description |